 And with the upcoming decrease in daylight hours, there’s cause for concern for those already struggling, experts say.

 “Though there is no direct causal evidence of time change leading to seasonal depression, the lack of enough daylight, particularly during winter, can be associated with seasonal depression,” said Ramar.

 The APA explains that seasonal affective disorder has been linked to a biochemical imbalance in the brain prompted by shorter daylight hours and less sunlight in winter.

-According to the National Institutes of Health, the following factors can increase your risk for seasonal affective disorder:
+According to the National Institutes of Health, the following

 - being female

 - being a young adult